-A new study is revealing interesting brain characteristics in older adults who aren’t aging like most.
+A fascinating study revealed interesting brain characteristics in older adults who aren’t aging like most.
 So-called SuperAgers have cognitive abilities like those of much younger people.

 Scientists at Northwestern’s Cognitive Neurology and Alzheimer’s Disease Center at the Feinberg School of Medicine are working to understand why some older adults’ brains function like those of people 20 to 30 years younger.